galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >       - *"Header in file"*: Yes
 {: .hands_on}

-The current dataset contains a lot of data (exact site names for 5 ).
-Processing the file is this condition would require time and for the purpose of this tutorial, we will reduce the number of sites.
+The current dataset contains a lot of data (exact site names for 5 butterfly monitoring scheme).
+Processing the file in this condition would require time and for the purpose of this tutorial, we will reduce the number of sites.
 The column with header `SITE` of the dataset you are using is really long and the `SITES` are classified into sub-sites (like `ESBMS.12`, `ESBMS.28`, `ESBMS.55`, etc).

-Here, we will delete the sub-sites ID and consider .
-We want to create a down-sampled file, deleting the `---.12, ---.28` mentions,
+Here, we will only keep the sites that are in the Netherlands (NLBMS.XX).
+We want to create a down-sampled file, by selecting the lines where NLBMS is found.

 > ### {% icon hands_on %} Hands-on: Downsample and hide some information
-> 1. **Column Regex Find And Replace** {% icon tool %} with the following parameters:
+> 1. **Text reformatting with awk** {% icon tool %} with the following parameters:
 >       - {% icon param-file %} *"Select cells from"*: output of **CSV to tabular** {% icon tool %}
->       - *"using column"*: `Column: 2`, the column with the `SITE` header
->       - *"insert Check"*
+>       - *"AWK Program"*: `NR == 1{ print }
->       - *"Find pattern"*: `(\.[0-9]+)`
+>                          /NLBMS/ { print }`, the first line will skip and print the header and the second will print all the lines where NLBMS is found
 >
->           It specifies that you don't want the sub-sites (all suites of digits following a "." character) to be taken into account.
->
->       - *"Replace with"*: leave it empty
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> How many sites do you have before and after deleting the sub-sites information?
+> How many sites do you have before and after removing the sites from outside the Netherlands?
 >
 >
 > You may need to use a tool like **Count occurrences of each record** {% icon tool %}.
 If you want to run the same tool with same parameters to several input files, you can directly specify the {% icon param-files %} **Multiple datasets** option on the tool form for the *"from dataset"* parameter).